tarangsutariya/docker-tls-certificate-generate-script/README.md

 ./generate.sh
 ```

-then provide signing password as well as domain name what will be used to connect to docker daemon remotly
+then when prompted provide signing password as well as domain name what will be used to connect to docker daemon remotly

 it creates required files in .docker directory